‘Quantum Break’ Looks Like the Superhero Gaming Surprise of 2016

-Sam Lake is Finnish, through and through—his real name is Sami Järvi, and he was born in this currently ice-crusted corner of the Nordic countries.
-But when scanning his desk at Remedy Entertainment, the Espoo-based studio where he serves as the creative director, for clues as to what inspires him to write games that tap into American culture, one thick tome stands out.
+Sam Lake is Finnish, through and through – his real name is Sami Järvi, and he was born in this currently ice-crusted corner of the Nordic countries.
+But when scanning his desk at Remedy Entertainment, the Espoo-based studio he’s the creative director of, for clues as to what inspires him to write games that tap into American culture, one thick tome stands out.
 The Dictionary of American Slang.
-It’s half hidden, but you can’t miss it, peeking out from underneath presumably some pretty important documents, actively underpinning them—just as Lake’s twisted take on all things pulpy about modern Americana serves as the foundation for Remedy’s celebrated story-focused games.
+It’s half hidden but you can’t miss it, peeking out from underneath presumably some pretty important documents, actively underpinning them – just as Lake’s twisted take on all things pulpy about modern Americana serves as the foundation for Remedy’s celebrated story-focused games.

-First came 2001’s gritty crime drama Max Payne and its sequel two years later.
+First came 2001’s gritty crime drama Max Payne and its sequel of two years later.
 Then, in 2010, the company released the supernatural thriller Alan Wake, soon followed by its American Nightmare spinoff.
 And now comes Quantum Break, a new sci-fi IP for a new generation, a console exclusive for the Xbox One.
-It’s a risky position to be in—launching a brand-new series is never easy, and doing so on a system that’s far from the market leader right now, with Microsoft’s machine substantially lagging behind the PlayStation 4 in sales terms, increases the chances of it failing to capture an audience sizable enough to make the endeavor worthwhile.
+It’s a risky position to be in – launching a brand-new series is never easy, and doing so on a system that’s far from the market leader right now, with Microsoft’s machine substantially lagging behind the PlayStation 4 in sales terms, increases the chances of it failing to capture an audience sizeable enough to make the endeavour worthwhile.
 But while he’s clearly nervous about Quantum Break‘s release, Lake is confident that the game Remedy has made is more than worthy of player time and money.

 Videos by VICE

 The development of Quantum Break goes back some years, with its first public trailer shown at the Xbox One’s own reveal, in the spring of 2013.
-Its release, on April 5, will be supported by a live-action TV show, with episodes shown between the game’s acts, which is both directly influenced by your in-game decisions and comprises plot line color for what happens in the game’s next act (as decided by “Junction” sections, which give you the choice of two routes for the plot to take).
+Its release, on April 5th, will be supported by a live-action TV show, with episodes shown between the game’s acts, which is both directly influenced by your in-game decisions and comprises plotline colour for what happens in the game’s next act (as decided by “Junction” sections, which give you the choice of two routes for the plot to take).
 The transitions from the real-life actors doing real-life stuff, albeit for pretend, and the graphics isn’t quite seamless, but Quantum Break is a damn handsome game.
-It’s not running on any off-the-shelf engine, either—Remedy has built its own, from scratch.
+It’s not running on any off-the-shelf engine, either – Remedy has built its own, from scratch.

 I can vouch for that.
 Attempt to take on Serene’s private army, part of a shady corporation called Monarch Solutions, without deploying Jack’s superhero-like skills, and he’ll be shot to ribbons.
 You need to move fast, always, as hunkering down and hoping to pop heads from afar simply won’t work, most of the time.
-“In Alan Wake, the AI was very zombie-like,” Kyle says.
-“But here, the enemies have full search patterns, they take on flanking behavior, all the good stuff that you might see in a quality military shooter.”
-Again: Do not sit still.
+“In Alan Wake, the AI was very zombie like,” Kyle says.
+“But here, the enemies have full search patterns, they take on flanking behaviour, all the good stuff that you might see in a quality military shooter.”
+Again: do not sit still.
 You will die.

 Article continues after the video below